 Summary Plan Description

-ERISA requires that every plan be summarized in lay terms in a summary plan description (SPD).
-See FAQ 2 above for the SPD disclosure requirements.
-The willful violation of the requirement to provide SPDs, SARs and certain other information requested by participants to the participants can result in a fine of up to $5,000, imprisonment for up to 1 year, or both if the person convicted is an individual.
+ERISA requires every plan be summarized in lay terms in a summary plan description (SPD).
+The willful violation of the requirement to provide SPDs, SARs, and certain other information requested by participants to the participants can result in a fine of up to $5,000, imprisonment for up to 1 year, or both if the person convicted is an individual.
 If the person convicted is not an individual (e.g., it is a corporation), the fine can be as high as $100,000.
 In addition, the failure to provide certain information requested by a participant or beneficiary within 30 days after a request can result in a civil penalty of up to $110 per day.
 This amount is payable to the participant or beneficiary involved.

 ACA Reporting and Disclosure Requirements